 8 Facts About Food Auditors

 Audits play an integral role in verifying proper food safety practices at food and beverage processing facilities.
-Food audits help to determine if food is manufactured in a safe environment and help to determine if hazards are properly identified, controlled or eliminated.
+Food audits determine if food is manufactured in a safe environment and if hazards are properly identified, controlled or eliminated.

-But who are professionals who actually perform these audits?
-These professional are food auditors and today FoodGrads is exploring this important career.
-There is an increasing demand for food auditors.
-Keep reading to learn how these professionals are ensuring that consumers are kept safe!
+But who are the professionals who actually perform these audits?
+These professionals are food auditors and there is an increasing demand for food auditors.

-In addition to evaluating food safety itself, food auditors will audit a manufacturing plant and ensure that they have systems in place for evaluating the facility, identifying issues and taking corrective actions.
-They want to make sure that even if an audit is not being performed that the company is able to take corrective actions on their own.
+In addition to evaluating food safety itself, food auditors will audit a manufacturing plant and ensure that they have proper systems in place for evaluating the facility, identifying issues and taking corrective actions.
+They want to make sure that even if an audit is not being performed, the company is able to take corrective actions on their own.

 For example, an auditor may find that there are no temperature controls in a transportation vehicle.
 The auditor will look to quality and ask why have they not created a system to identify the error.